Scoring Nim: Changes in the optimal strategy depending on the bonus value

-These results are used repeatedly in the proof of Theorem 6.3.
-Notably, in (ii), equality holds for only two values of $N$.
-Specifically, $f_{N}(6,4,1)$ is an instance of the case where $k=2$ and $x=6$ in Theorem 6.3(ii), and as illustrated in Figure 5, it attains its minimum value at $N=\pm 4$.
+These facts follow easily from Lemma \ref{lem10} and will be used repeatedly in this proof.
+Notably, in (b), equality holds for only two values of $N$.
+Specifically, $f_{N}(6,4,1)$ is an instance of the case where $k=2$ and $x=6$ in Theorem \ref{thm11} (ii), and as illustrated in Fig. \ref{fig5}, it attains its minimum value at $N=\pm 4$.

-{\bf Proof of Theorem 6.3.} For $k=1$, (i), (ii), and (iii) can be verified directly.
-For $k\geq 2$, we proceed by induction, assuming that (i), (ii), and (iii) hold for all $k<m$, and proving that (i) for $k=m$.